Overview

 Most of I-15 was constructed in the 1960s and 1970s.
 Improving safety and interchange operations is necessary to meet eastern Idaho’s commercial, residential and recreational needs.

-ITD hosted two public open houses about three projects along I-15 between Fort Hall and Blackfoot:
+ITD hosted three public open houses about three projects along I-15 between Fort Hall and Blackfoot:

 The project team is reviewing public feedback and will continue the design process for each project.